wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 The CPU is utilized for 12 seconds.
 Therefore the CPU utilization is 12/14 = 85.7%.

 By making the IO faster, input for tasks is always ready for the CPU to process.
+As the number of such tasks increases, the CPU utilization tends to 100\%.

   </div>
 </div>